If you don't know where your onions came from, throw them away to prevent salmonella, CDC says - KTVZ

 By Aya Elamroussi and Virginia Langmaid, CNN

-A salmonella outbreak that has sickened more than 600 people in 37 states has been linked to various types of imported onions, federal health officials said Wednesday.
+A salmonella outbreak that has sickened more than 600 people in 37 states, including Oregon, has been linked to various types of imported onions, federal health officials said Wednesday.

 "Throw away any unlabeled onions at home.
 Do not eat, sell, or serve red, white, or yellow onions imported from Mexico and distributed U.S.-wide by ProSource Inc," the US Centers for Disease Control and Prevention (CDC) warned in a tweet.

-The CDC said 652 people have been infected with salmonella — and there have been 129 hospitalizations.
+The CDC said 652 people have been infected with salmonella -- and there have been 129 hospitalizations.
 No deaths have been reported.
+Oregon has two reported cases; the Oregon Health Authority does not provide county-level breakdowns, a spokesman said.

 "Epidemiologic and traceback data show that one source of infections in this outbreak are whole red, white, and yellow onions imported from Chihuahua, Mexico, and distributed throughout the United States by ProSource Inc," the CDC said in a statement.